-AMC also provided copies of the education provider's progress reports (see section 4) and relevant correspondence between the AMC and the education provider to the assessment team.
+AMC also provided copies of the education provider's monitoring submissions (see section 4) and relevant correspondence between the AMC and the education provider to the assessment

 The AMC normally asks the education provider to submit its documentation six months ahead of the assessment.
 For a follow-up assessment, a shorter timeframe may apply.